Ravimalki/candidate_search_app/README.md

 ## Libraries and Tools

-- Retrofit
+- Retrofit - REST Client for Java and Android
-- Gson
+- Gson - Java-based library for parsing and creating JSON objects
-- Glide
+- Glide - Image Loader Library for Android